 After artifacts and other material data are collected in the field, they make their way to archaeological labs to be cleaned, analyzed and curated.
-This process is of fundamental importance to archaeological research and is overseen by the lab director, or lab supervisor.
+This process is of fundamental importance to archaeological research and is overseen by the lab director or lab supervisor.

 Lab directors are responsible for overseeing the processing of all data recovered from archaeological sites that come into the lab.
-This includes everything from cleaning, analyzing, and cataloguing artifacts, to overseeing preparation and analysis of soil and flotation samples.
+This includes everything from cleaning, analyzing, and cataloging artifacts, to overseeing preparation and analysis of soil and flotation samples.
 Other responsibilities include:

 - Overall setup, organization, and maintenance of lab

 - Performing quality assurance on work conducted by lab staff

 - Preparation of databases for keeping track of and cataloguing artifacts